Penalty for Late Filing Income Tax Returns

 Under the old provisions applicable for income tax returns filed up to FY 2016-17, taxpayers who late file their income tax return could be subject to a penalty of Rs.5000.

 However, the penalty of Rs.5000 for late filing of income tax return is not automatically levied.
 In case an Income Tax Officer issues a notice for late filing of income tax return, the taxpayer would have to pay the penalty of Rs.5000.
-Hence, the penalty for late filing of income tax return is solely based on the decision of the assessing officer.
+Hence, the amount of penalty which should be levied in connection with the late filing of income tax returns is exclusively based on the decision of the assessing officer.

 In some cases, where the taxpayer has willfully and deliberately failed to file income tax return action can be initiated under Section 276CC of the Income Tax Act.
-The penalty under Section 276CC for late filing of income tax return where the amount of tax payable or evaded is more than Rs.25000 is imprisonment of 6 months to 7 years and a fine.
+The penalty under Section 276CC for late filing of income tax returns where the amount of tax payable or evaded is more than Rs.25000 is imprisonment of 6 months to 7 years and a fine.
 In all other cases prosecuted under Section 276CC, the penalty would be 3 months to 3 years of imprisonment with fine.
+The text of the section is as follows:

 Interest on Late Filing of Income Tax Return